ACSanders/War_Thunder_Data_Science_Streamlit_App_Portfolio/README.md

 Developed and maintained by A. C. Sanders (2024)

 ## Description
 **War Thunder Data Science** is an interactive Streamlit app that leverages Bayesian A/B testing, k-means clustering, linear regression, and statistical methods to generate insights into War Thunder vehicle performance and player trends.
-Users can filter player data, analyze data, uncover patterns, and explore various metrics.
+Users can filter player data, analyze trends, uncover patterns, and explore different metrics like *K/D*, *Kills per Battle*, and *Win Rates*.

 ## Demo the App Here
 [Launch the App](https://war-thunder-data-science.streamlit.app/)